-3.3.1 Quiet Areas
+3.3.1 Quiet Areas.

 A quiet area in open countryside is defined as an area delimited by the action planning authority following consultation with the agency and approval by the minister, that is undisturbed by noise from traffic, industry or recreational activities.
-At present, there are no such areas identified in County Longford for which noise mapping has been carried out.
+At present, there are no such areas identified in County Longford for which noise mapping has been carried out and as such quiet areas are not relevant to this Plan.

-3.3.2 Noise Sensitive Areas
+3.3.2 Noise Sensitive Areas.